 The City's contribution to the Fund is actuarially determined and is intended to set aside amounts to cover the costs related to both current and future services rendered by the Fund's participants.
-The actuary spreads these service costs over the aggregate working lifetime of active participants based on actual current and assumed future payrolls to arrive at the City's annual contribution.
+The actuary spread these service costs over the aggregate working lifetime of active participants based on actual current and assumed future payrolls to arrive at the City's annual contribution.
 The City is required to contribute the greater of this actuarially determined amount or some minimum contribution as indicated in the City Charter.

 The Fund participant's contributions are established by the collective bargaining agreement between the unions and the City and may be amended over time.
-Currently, Fund participants contribute 3.0% of their annual salary until they have reached 33 years of credited service.
-Participants' contributions are credited with interest at the rate of 5.0% per year.
+Currently, paraeducators are required to contribute 5.0% of their annual salary until they have reached 33 years of credited service.
+All other Fund participants are required to contribute 7.0% of their annual salary until they have reached 33 years of credited service.
+Participants' contributions are credited with interest at the rate of 4.0% per year.